TalThulOrtAva/dogsdogs/README.md

 ## What now?
 - I'm going to go read about all the new gems that came into existence in the past 5 years.
+- Also... everything.
+And maybe reread Metz for good measure.
 - Thanks for the opportunity!
 Happy to talk about any design choices.